 However, by default, MySQL server doesn't support this, see the setup chapter how to

-+03:00, but this is not ideal if you server is in timezone with
++03:00, but this is not ideal if you server is in timezone

-dynamically converted to the current PHP's timezone offset.
+will be dynamically converted to the current PHP's timezone offset.

 Dbal comes with two query modifiers: